code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## EV Charging Etiquette
 * Local resident should only charge to 80%, so others may charge.
 * Non-locals may charge more.
-* Limiting Level 2 charging to 2–4 hours is commong, because most — if not all — cars will reach an 80% charge in that time.
+* Limiting Level 2 charging to 2–4 hours is common, because most — if not all — cars will reach an 80% charge in that time.

 ---